 I also have a keen interest in language and translation, in particular the ethics of translation in feminist translation, contemporary fiction (Scottish fiction in particular), and the concept of place in literature.
 For instance, I am currently working on a collaborative project with Dr. Rachel Hunt (Edinburgh University) on the romanticisation of Scotland and the impact this has on the way we perceive landscapes and interact with spaces such as bothies.

-Since I started at Stirling in September 2018, I have convened and taught the two Honours French Language modules (FREU9L7 & FREU9L8) as well the Global Cinema module Transnational Cinema (EUCU9DD) for which I gave weekly seminars and contributed lectures on Jacques Audiard's Dheepan (2015).
+Since I started at Stirling in September 2018, I have convened and taught the two Honours French Language modules (FREU9L7 & FREU9L8), the French beginners module (FREU9B2) as well the Global Cinema module Transnational Cinema (EUCU9DD) for which I gave weekly seminars and contributed lectures on Jacques Audiard's Dheepan (2015).

 I have also been teaching on the first and second year core French modules (FREU9A1, FREU9A2, FREU9A3, FREU9A4) and contributed lectures on French history, French contemporary culture and identity, and Maupassant's Boule de Suif (1880).

-I have also contributed to Stirling's MSc in Gender Studies, giving for instance seminars on Maggie Nelson's work for the Key Feminist Thinkers module (GNDPP03), as well as supervising projects for the Advanced Readings in Gender Studies module (GNDPP06).
+I have also contributed to Stirling's MSc in Gender Studies, giving for instance seminars on Maggie Nelson's work and Feminism and Fairy tales for the Key Feminist Thinkers module (GNDPP03), as well as supervising projects for the Advanced Readings in Gender Studies module (GNDPP06).